greatscottgadgets/cynthion-hardware/README.md

 Cynthion is an open source hardware tool for building, testing, monitoring, and experimenting with USB devices.
 It is the primary platform for the [LUNA](https://github.com/greatscottgadgets/luna) USB gateware library based on [Amaranth HDL](https://github.com/amaranth-lang/amaranth).

+Schematic PDF and fabrication outputs may be found in release archives.
+See the [Cynthion Documentation](https://cynthion.readthedocs.io/) for additional information.

 Cynthion is designed in [KiCad](https://www.kicad.org/), an open source electronic design automation package.

 ## Related Projects